Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UDQ27K/towards-dreams">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUWK1Z2/hometown">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rud teams up with some old faces to tackle the Avancia labyrinth in the hopes<br>of defeating its formidable guardian to finally attain the Secret Treasure of the Labyrinth.</p>
+<p align="center">Shura suddenly goes missing.
+However, based on her last traces, Mephisto deduces the high possibility<br>that Shura has returned to her hometown in Aomori Prefecture.
+As such, he orders Rin<br>and Yukio to go there and search for her.
+After investigating, the twins arrive at<br>Lake Towada in Aomori.
+Shura was facing off against Hachirotaro Okami, a powerful Hydra who<br>claimed the large territory centered at the lake and the surrounding areas.
+Hachiro and his<br>snake companions urge Shura to fulfill her promise to him.</p>
 </td>
 </tr>
 </table>